Aliases for HCAR2 Gene

 GeneCards Summary for HCAR2 Gene

 HCAR2 (Hydroxycarboxylic Acid Receptor 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include nicotinic acid receptor activity.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and nicotinic acid receptor activity.
 An important paralog of this gene is HCAR3.

 UniProtKB/Swiss-Prot for HCAR2 Gene